Can my old debt come back after my bankruptcy?

 In the 9th Circuit, which includes California, a creditor with a straightforward dischargeable claim has that claim discharged even without notice, where the bankruptcy case provided no distribution to creditors.
 That’s the holding of Beezley.

-Note then that in a no asset Chapter 7, where no creditor gets any money as a result of the bankruptcy, a creditor without notice gets wiped out.
+Note, then, that in a no asset Chapter 7, where no creditor gets any money as a result of the bankruptcy, a creditor without notice gets wiped out.

 But in Chapter 13, where there might be a tiny distribution to unsecured creditors, the creditor without notice keeps his claim.

-So, the rule is: the debtor’s personal liability for a dischargeable claim is wiped out forever, if the creditor got notice or if there was no payment to creditors in the case.
+The debtor’s personal liability for a dischargeable claim is wiped out forever, if the creditor got notice or if there was no payment to creditors in the case.

 Next time we’ll address what to do when you are contacted about a claim that has been discharged.